Skip to navigation Skip to content

 Flexible PPL days + Read more ...

-Primary claimants can give permission for another person to claim some or all of their 30 Flexible PPL days.
+Primary claimants gave permission for another person to claim some or all of their 30 Flexible PPL days.

-This can be done when they claim PPL or later.
+This could be done when they claimed PPL or later.

-If a customer gives permission for another person to claim some or all of their Flexible PPL days, the secondary claimant:
+If a customer gave permission for another person to claim some or all of their Flexible PPL days, the secondary claimant:

 • be found eligible for PPL

-The primary claimant’s claim must be assessed before the secondary claimant’s claim.
+The primary claimant’s claim had to be assessed before the secondary claimant’s claim.

-The customer can remove permission at any time:
+The primary claimant could remove permission at any time:

 • during the pre-birth assess stage (pre-birth claims only)

-• before the secondary claimant has claimed and nominated dates for the Flexible PPL days
+• before the secondary claimant had claimed and nominated dates for the Flexible PPL days

-For the purposes of claiming Flexible PPL days, multiple secondary claimants can be linked to a child.
+For the purposes of claiming Flexible PPL days, multiple secondary claimants could be linked to a child.

 PPL claim status

-The primary claimant’s PPL claim level status will be CZR-FLX (current zero rate) until all Flexible PPL days have been claimed.
-Note: this includes where the primary claimant has transferred their full entitlement.
+The primary claimant’s PPL claim level status was CZR-FLX (current zero rate) until all Flexible PPL days had been claimed.
+Note: this included where the primary claimant had transferred their full entitlement.

-This allows the primary claimant access to remove permission to claim any of the Flexible PPL days up to when they have been claimed by a secondary claimant.
+This enabled the primary claimant to remove permission for the secondary claimant to claim remaining Flexible PPL days that had not been claimed by a secondary claimant.

-Customers who are CZR-FLX will receive an 18 month reminder if remaining Flexible PPL days have not yet been taken.
+Customers who were CZR-FLX received an 18 month reminder if remaining Flexible PPL days have not yet been taken.

 12

-Primary claimant is not transferring any of their PPL entitlement to another person + Read more ...
+Primary claimant was not transferring any of their PPL entitlement to another person + Read more ...

-If the primary claimant has indicated in their PPL claim that they are not transferring any of their PPL entitlement to another person, no other person can be paid the PPL period or Flexible PPL days for the child.
+If the primary claimant indicated in their PPL claim that they were not transferring any of their PPL entitlement to another person, no other person could be paid the PPL period or Flexible PPL days for the child.

-Where a secondary claimant has submitted a claim for PPL and the primary claimant has not transferred any of the period to them, the secondary claimants PPL period must be rejected.
-The secondary claimants overall PPL claim status should be PPL/ASS-AFN on the PPL Claim Summary (P1CS) and Entitlement (ELD) screens.
-This enables the secondary claimant to claim any Flexible PPL days the primary claimant may give permission for them to claim at a later date.
-See Eligibility for Parental Leave Pay (PPL) as a secondary or tertiary claimant.
+Where a secondary claimant submitted a claim for PPL and the primary claimant had not transferred any of the period to them, the secondary claimants PPL period was rejected.
+The secondary claimants’ overall PPL claim status would be PPL/ASS-AFN on the PPL Claim Summary (P1CS) and Entitlement (ELD) screens.
+This enabled the secondary claimant to claim any Flexible PPL days the primary claimant may give permission for them to claim at a later date.

 Go to Step 13.